Deekshabhat123/Producttest/replit.md

 ## Overview

-This project appears to be a web application that requires further analysis to determine its specific purpose and functionality.
-Please update this section with details about what the application does, its main features, and its target users.
+This project appears to be a web application, but specific details about its purpose and functionality cannot be determined without access to the repository contents.
+The project structure and implementation details need to be analyzed once the codebase is available.

 ## User Preferences